odorgergo/dynamic_source_localization_toolbox/README.md

 ## dynamic_source_localization_toolbox

-The dynamic_source_localization_toolbox is a toolbox written in C++ to compute the metric dimension (MD), the dynamic metric dimension (DynMD) and the robust metric dimension (RMD) of certain random graph models.
+The dynamic_source_localization_toolbox is a toolbox written in C++ to compute the metric dimension (MD), the dynamic metric dimension (DynMD) of certain random graph models.
+For details, please see the

+Gergely Odor, Patrick Thiran: Sequential metric dimension for random graphs

+companion paper (there the DynMD is referred to as SMD).

 ### Installation: